A recently recovered Screwtape Letter

 My Dear Wormwood:

 I lick my parched lips with delight that our propaganda efforts are going splendidly well.
-Good things come to those who wait—and growl in anticipation.
+Good things come to those who wait—and growl in infernal anticipation.
 We may have won the battle of words.
 Not that we have won any arguments—that is expecting too much.
+The Enemy seems to have the advantage in that.
+But no mind.
 But we may have succeeded in eliminating arguments entirely.
 Oh, the delight in it!

 How careless these vermin are with words—words, the very thing that separates them from the rest of the Enemy’s ridiculous menagerie.
 With our promptings and manipulations, they readily substitute words for thoughts.
 These talkative bipeds spew out a million words and few of them make up rational assessment or argument.
 As I said in a previous letter, we must never move the contest into the world of true and false, good and evil, rational and irrational.
 No, those silly dichotomies are tools of the Enemy—narrow-minded, dualist, rationalist that he is.
 These categories quicken the mind.
 We must numb it.

 You must push forward a trend already set in place.
 Take heed to my tips, my young charge, since my words have meaning, and ignoring them will not advance your infernal vocation.